 Taken together, a system following these steps allows a company to demonstrate that they have exercised “Due Diligence” in avoiding unethical or illegal inputs.
 We call these programs Due Diligence Systems – abbreviated DDS.

-FSC’s current Controlled Wood standard embraces an internationally-recognized format for Due Diligence – driven largely by timber legality legislation in the US, the EU, & elsewhere and an indispensable framework for responsible timber procurement worldwide.
+FSC’s current Controlled Wood standard embraces the internationally recognized format for Due Diligence – driven largely by timber legality legislation in the US, the EU, & elsewhere, and an indispensable framework for responsible timber procurement worldwide.

 This framework is based on three steps:

-Here we find the basic documentation and record-keeping requirements.
-Most are familiar and will not be challenging to companies who keep good track of their supply chains.
-There are also some management system requirements, including annual internal audits and reviews.
+This includes basic documentation and record-keeping requirements, which are not challenging for companies who keep good track of their supply chains.
+Also included are some management system requirements, including annual internal audits and reviews.

-This topic challenged the FSC for many years but has recently stabilized in North America with the release and approval of National Risk Assessments (NRA) for the United States and Canada.
+This topic challenged the FSC for many years but was stabilized in 2018 with the release and approval of National Risk Assessments (NRA) for the United States and Canada.
 These national-level documents define and document the official FSC position on a wide range of topics related to sustainability and sourcing risk.
 The conclusions of the US and Canada NRAs form the basis of the implementation and management challenges addressed on this website.

 Back to the Source

-FSC’s Controlled Wood webpage has links to the standard and other guidance for implementation.
+FSC’s Controlled Wood webpage has links to the standard and other official guidance for implementation.